Code-Institute-Submissions/ci-propt-studios/README.md

 ### Existing Features

-ProPT studios, until now, did not have a website, so there were no existing fetures.
+ProPT studios, until now, did not have a website, so there were no existing features.

 Marketing and client updates were provided through social media such as Facebook.